nleethochawalit/GLACiAR2-master/README.md

 Parameters
 ----------

-Modify the parameters file 'parameters.yaml'.
+Modify or create a yaml parameter file (e.g. 'parameters.yaml').

 **Parameters files**
 - *LF_shape:* List of the underlying distributions of the injected galaxies.
 The choices are the following (default = *schechter_flat*).